 Am I ready to make the choice to move forward?

 I have participated in mediation for years as an attorney, advocating for my client’s settlement position while the mediator helps focus the parties (and the attorneys) on the pros and cons of the options and ideas exchanged.
-This week I completed the 40-hour mediation training program required before becoming a court-approved mediator.
+I now serve as a Mediator on the Court Roster following 40 hours of training and practical experience.
 I am excited to offer my experience and my skills as a mediator to empower couples to reach their settlement.